310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 And anyway, it's not like I can continue being an idol for the rest of my life…

-Only few people could ever do that… You’d need to want it with all your heart…
+Only a few people could ever do that… You’d need to want it with all your heart…

 But I’m not like that… I just chose the easiest path… I have no will at all compared to everyone else…